slayvi/cloudprogramming/README.md

 * Fedora Linux 37 (Workstation Edition)

 ### Troubleshooting
+#### Setup of Docker Desktop in Linux:
-1) On Linux, you may run into some errors while setup the environment for Docker.
+On Linux, you may run into some errors while setup the environment for Docker.
 What worked best for me is
 * Changing the owner of the docker.sock file.
 * Generate a gpg key on [Docker Hub](https://hub.docker.com/).
 * If you still run into an error, try the following commands: